Numerical Simulations of the Molecular Behavior and Entropy of Non-Ideal Argon

 The kinetic model of an ideal gas \cite{2,3,KinTheoryBornGreen1946} is a well-established model to predict the kinetic energy of an ideal gas.
 Internal energy, by definition, is the summation of the kinetic energy from all of the random molecular motion within a fluid, as well as any potential energy from intermolecular forces.
 In the kinetic model, the gas is assumed to follow the ideal gas equation of state defined in equation \ref{eq:eqIdealGas}.
+The ideal gas equation of state (equation \ref{eq:eqIdealGas}) can determine the pressure of an ideal gas, where the intermolecular Van der Waals forces are insignificant enough such that they can be disregarded,

-For the kinetic model to be applicable, the gas must be ideal, where all of the molecules are moving independent of each other, and there is no interaction between different gas molecules, either by collision or intermolecular forces \cite{3}.
+where \emph{P} (Pa) represents the pressure, \emph{T} (K) represents the absolute temperature, \emph{v} (m$^3$/kg) represent the specific volume, $R_G$ (J/kg$\cdot$K) represents the gas constant, \emph{MM} (kg/mole) represents the molar mass, $R_U$ is the universal gas constant 8.314 (J/mole$\cdot$K), $A_V$ is Avogadro's Constant 6.022${\cdot}{10^{23}}$ mole$^{-1}$, and $k_B$ represents the Boltzmann Constant 1.380649 ${\cdot}{10^{-23}}$ J/K. For the kinetic model to be applicable, the gas must be ideal, where all of the molecules are moving independent of each other, and there is no interaction between different gas molecules, either by collision or intermolecular forces \cite{3}.

 If a molecules is moving within the \emph{x} direction and hits the boundary of a container or pressure vessel, provided the gas is thermodynamically stable and there is no heat transfer, it will bounce off of the wall in the opposite direction.
-The change in momentum for each molecular collision is therefore
+The change in momentum for each molecular collision is therefore,

-where ${\Delta}{p}$ (kg$\cdot$m/s) is the change in momentum, ${m_m}$ (kg) is the mass of an individual molecule, and $v_x$ is the velocity in the \emph{x}-direction.
-The average time ${\Delta}{\tau}$ (s) for a molecule to cross the length \emph{L} (m) of the pressure vessel is
+where ${\Delta}{p}$ (kg$\cdot$m/s) is the change in momentum, ${m_m}$ (kg) is the mass of an individual molecule, and $v_x$ (m/s) is the velocity in the \emph{x}-direction.
+The average time ${\Delta}{\tau}$ (s) for a molecule to cross the length \emph{L} (m) of the pressure vessel is,

-The force applied to the walls of the pressure vessel with an individual molecular collision $F_m$ (Newtons) is the change in momentum per unit time
+The force applied to the walls of the pressure vessel with an individual molecular collision $F_m$ (Newtons) is the change in momentum per unit time,

-and the total force on the walls of the pressure vessel \emph{F} (Newtons) is thus
+and the total force on the walls of the pressure vessel \emph{F} (Newtons) is thus,

 where \emph{N} is the total count of the molecules.